markus-24/markus-24/README.md

 <!-- - 🔭 I’m currently working on [Your Current Project]
 - 🌱 I’m currently learning [What You're Learning]
 - 👯 I’m looking to collaborate on [What You Want to Collaborate On]
-- 🤔 I’m looking for help with [What You Need Help With]
 - 💬 Ask me about [What You Can Help With]
 - 📫 How to reach me: [Your Contact Information]
 - 😄 Pronouns: [Your Pronouns]